 Judges may not have or have had any formal association with the candidate poster assigned to them for review.
 Judges must recuse themselves from evaluating any candidate wherein there exists a relationship such as family, business, financial or other, e.g. academic, student/professional association.
 Judges must sign a conflict of interest certification form ensuring no improper relationships exist.
 It is expected that any potential conflicts are declared by the judges.
 The Student Poster Award Judging Panel Chair makes the final decision on any questionable issues.

-The pre-conference panel of judges will narrow the field (based on scores submitted as per the criteria below) to five (5) posters to compete for the award at SLAS2021.
+The pre-conference panel of judges will narrow the field (based on scores submitted as per the criteria below) to five (5) posters to compete for the award during SLAS2021 Digital.
 Each of the top five (5) authors will be notified of their standing prior to the start of the virtual conference.

 In scoring the posters the judges will consider the following:

-The panel of judges will view and score the top five (5) posters during the student poster session on Monday, January 25.
+The panel of judges will view and score the top five (5) posters on Monday, January 25.
 The panel of judges will have a set amount of time to access each poster presentation before moving on to the next poster.
 This will include a question-and-answer period.
 Presenters will be notified of the approximate time the judges will visit each poster and of the time constraints of the presentation.

 Each of the top five (5) presenters is required to remain available for the duration of the poster session in order to be eligible for the award.
 Once the panel of judges has determined the three winners, the Student Poster Award Chair will notify the winners and provide details regarding award disbursement.

 Each candidate will be judged on the same criteria as listed below.
 In scoring the presentations the judges will consider the following:

 The following individuals are not eligible to participate in the SLAS Student Poster Award program: